imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

     /* shutdown */
     runtime.exit(0);

-''Note: The t\_begin=1000 t\_end=1000 are parameters passed to Bioformats Opener.
+*Note: The t\_begin=1000 t\_end=1000 are parameters passed to Bioformats Opener.
 This is a hack.
 The .czi files think that they are part of a long time-lapse despite the fact that they were saved as single, per angle .czi.
 In order to trick bioformats into opening just the timepoint which contains actual data we set the time coordinate way beyond the actual length of the time-course (in this case 240).
 This results in Bioformats importing the "last" timepoint in the series which contains the data.
-This will change!
+This will change!*

 Now we need to create yet another bash script (last one) called **submit-jobs**